Ashley Nathaniel-George: Maidenhead United

 Nathaniel-George joined Maidenhead United on a permanent contract on 2 September 2022.
+He won the supporters' player of the year award for the 2022-23 season.

+York City

+Nathaniel-George joined York City for the 2024-25 season.

 International career

 He made his international debut for Antigua and Barbuda on 3 June 2022.

 Style of play

 Nathaniel-George plays as a winger and is known for his pace.